ZakYashi/web-sprint-challenge-advanced-css-and-intro-js/README.md

 3. How would you explain the concept of a variable to someone new to programming? a variable is a named key property that is directly associated with a value, be it a number, a string or a boolean.
+ Variables are containesr that we use to store information specific to each container.

 4. What is the purpose of using functions in code?